theguly/iris-doc-src/docs/operations/reports.md

     ![docx](../_static/docx_templating_lines.png)

 ## Available tags
 The following tags are available.
 None are mandatory.
 If a tag is mistyped, the generation step will produce an error message.

 !!! hint
+    To get the list of available tags for a specific IRIS version, head to `/case/export?cid=1`.

+!!! hint
     Standard objects are accessible with ``{{ objectname }}``.